radgrad/docusaurus2/docs/developers/design/app/imports/api/entity-relationship-model.md

 ## Other entities

 There are a variety of other entities that are more peripheral in the data model or have a sufficiently simple structure to not warrant their own section.
-Here are the remaining entities:
+Here are several of the remaining entities:

   * CareerGoal.
 Career goals enable RadGrad to identify appropriate combinations of curricular and extracurricular activities to prepare a student for their professional life after graduation.

-  * Feed.
-Feeds are a representation for recent events within RadGrad.
-It enables the user interface to display to all users the activities in the system: when courses and opportunities are defined, when new users join, when a user achieves a higher level, and so forth.

-  * Help.
-Help entities provide the text associated with the help dialog on each page.

   * PublicStats.
 Provides the publically available data shown on the landing page.